 Of all the types of marketing campaigns, email offers the greatest potential return on investment.
 Companies are not likely to abandon email marketing in the immediate future, so cybercriminals will continue to use malicious spam as well.
 Defending against the bad actors may begin with educating users, but even people who are very aware of the risks fall victim every day.
 Furthermore, employees need access to email to perform their duties efficiently and interact with colleagues.

 Abusix Mail Intelligence can give you the control and visibility you need to manage your email services.
 With catch rates of 99 percent for malware and 99.02 percent for spam, AMI is the best in the industry, and its cost averages 25 percent less than similar products offered by the competition.
-You can try AMI for 30 days at no cost, so sign up today.
+Try Abusix Mail Intelligence free today for a 14-day-trial.